Soare-Robert-Daniel/test/README.md

 - Implement visual elements that notify users when an error occurs.
 - (Challenge) Live Refresh the transitions dashboard when a new transaction is created.

-#### Buy BitScams
+#### Buy BitSlows

-Create a dashboard where all available BitScams are displayed (with pagination of 30 items per page).
+Create a dashboard where all available BitSlows are displayed (with pagination of 30 items per page).
 Each list item should display:

-- The BitScam hash
+- The BitSlow hash
 - Its component numbers
 - Its monetary value
 - The current owner (if one exists)